SilverXer0/Aether/README.md

 # Aether

-Aeither is a high-performance, multithreaded compression utility utilizing `ZSTD`.
+Aether is a high-performance, multithreaded compression utility utilizing `ZSTD`.
 Aether is built explicitly to construct a highly-optimized parallel C++ pipeline to achieve maximum disk-to-disk throughput on modern multi-core processors.

 ## Features